A generalization of operads based on subgraph contractions: Introduction

 \subsection{Organisation}

-The paper is organized as follows.
 In Section~\ref{sec:contractads}, we give several equivalent definitions of a contractad.
 In Section~\ref{sec:examples}, we give the first examples of contractads arising in algebra, topology, geometry, and combinatorics.
-In Section~\ref{sec:koszul}, we develop a Koszul theory of contractads and give examples of (non)Koszul contractads.
+In Section~\ref{sec:koszul}, we develop a Koszul duality theory of contractads and give examples of (non)Koszul contractads.
 In Section~\ref{sec:grobner}, we develop a theory of Gr\"obner basis for contractads.
-In Section~\ref{sec:discs}, we study the homology contractads of the little $n$-discs contractads.
+In Section~\ref{sec:discs}, we study the homology contractads of the little $n$-disks contractads.